-Decalcification describes the technique for removing mineral from bone or other calcified tissue so that good-quality paraffin sections can be prepared that will preserve all the essential microscopic elements.
+Decalcification describes the technique for removing minerals from bone or other calcified tissue so that good-quality paraffin sections can be prepared that will preserve all the essential microscopic elements.
 Decalcification is carried out after the specimen has been thoroughly fixed and prior to routine processing to paraffin.
-In this paper the basic structure of bone is described and the technical options for preparing sections are outlined.
+In this paper, the basic structure of bone is described and the technical options for preparing sections are outlined.
 The procedure for decalcification and the successful monitoring of the process is discussed and some popular options for the choice of reagents are provided.

-Much more commonly bone and other calcified specimens are decalcified (demineralised) following fixation and processed using a standard method to produce paraffin sections.
-Decalcified sections are used for the examination of bone marrow and for the diagnosis of tumours, infections or for other purposes.
-The specimens may be in the form of iliac crest trephines or bone pieces removed at operation (such as femoral heads) or dissected from amputation specimens.
+Much more commonly, bone and other calcified specimens are decalcified (demineralised) following fixation and processed using a standard method to produce paraffin sections.
+Decalcified sections are used for the examination of bone marrow and for the diagnosis of tumours, infections, or for other purposes.
+The specimens may be in the form of iliac crest trephines, or bone pieces removed at operation (such as femoral heads) or dissected from amputation specimens.
 Fine detail radiographs are often used to assist in the selection of appropriate bone specimens for processing.
-Apart from bone, other tissues may undergo calcification associated with degenerative processes such as necrosis (dystrophic calcification) or it may occur in the walls of blood vessels or in kidney, lung or elsewhere (metastatic calcification).4 If the calcified areas in tissue specimens are substantial it may be impossible to obtain decent sections without first decalcifying the specimen.
-Another possibility, is to apply “surface decalcification” to a paraffin block to allow sections to be obtained where the presence of calcium was not anticipated when the specimen was processed.
+Apart from bone, other tissues may undergo calcification associated with degenerative processes such as necrosis (dystrophic calcification), or it may occur in the walls of blood vessels or in kidney, lung, or elsewhere (metastatic calcification).4 If the calcified areas in tissue specimens are substantial, it may be impossible to obtain decent sections without first decalcifying the specimen.
+Another possibility is to apply “surface decalcification” to a paraffin block to allow sections to be obtained where the presence of calcium was not anticipated when the specimen was processed.